farzadghanei/miniauth/README.rst

 MiniAuth
 ********

-MiniAuth is a small program (and a Python library) for user authentication, with handy features, making it easy to use in different contexts and integrate with other programs.
+MiniAuth is a small program (and a Python library) for user authentication. with handy features, making it easy to use in different contexts and integrate with other programs.

 MiniAuth is simple and portable, runs on Python versions 2.7 and Python 3.4+ and